Back to School and Thinking About Homework

 10 Ways to be an Awesome Public School Mom from Thriving STEM

 Parents and children are often looking forward to having homework.
 Children with older siblings really want to do homework when the other children are working.
 This usually means work the children can do independently, but often more difficult work is sent home.
 Some schools have a ten minute per grade level policy, which is reasonable.
-That means a first grader would have 10 minutes of homework a night.
+That means a first grader would have 10 minutes of work a night.
 This helps establish routine and work habits.
-However, if the homework is extension work such as in the Everyday Math program, much more than ten minutes can be required.
+However, if it is extension work such as in the Everyday Math program, much more than ten minutes can be required.
 For ten minute sessions, simple worksheets or spelling words are best.
 The work really needs to be work the child will not require much parent help to complete.
-Just a note, the school mentioned above with the no homework policy has now adjusted to the ten minutes of night plan.
-Most parents prefer to have some homework for their children.
-Additionally, the work all pages for the week need to be sent home on a Monday and finished by Friday so there is not the nightly stress of having to hand in homework by the next day.
-This avoids messages and questions about why homework wasn’t completed, and also allows children to turn it in daily if they wish.
+Just a note, the school mentioned above with the no nightly work policy has now adjusted to the ten minutes of night plan.
+Most parents prefer to have some papers for their children to do.
+Additionally, the work all pages for the week need to be sent home on a Monday and finished by Friday so there is not the nightly stress of having to hand in papers by the next day.
+This avoids messages and questions about why it wasn’t completed, and also allows children to turn it in daily if they wish.

 Further Ideas on How Parents Can Foster Learning at Home